List of The Price Is Right pricing games: Credit Card

-Five prizes were shown, each usually worth between $200 and $3,000.
-The contestant was then presented with a large credit card, which was inserted into an ATM, which then displayed a credit limit (usually $1,800 to $2,500).
+Five prizes were shown.
+The contestant was then presented with a large credit card, which they inserted into an ATM to reveal its credit limit.
 The contestant then chose three prizes, one at a time, and their prices were deducted from the credit limit.
 The contestant won all five prizes by not exceeding the limit with the three choices.

 D

 Double Bullseye

 The original Bullseye game was reworked into a two-player format after never producing a winner.
-In doing so, the game became the only pricing game which guaranteed a winner.
+In doing so, the game became the only pricing game which guaranteed a winner and use more than one player at a time.
 After the first contestant won their way on stage, another contestant was called from the audience, and another item went up for bids.
 After the second contestant won their way on stage, the car was shown.
 Barker asked each one to give him a bid on the price of the car after giving a price range of $500.
 He then told the opponent whether the price was higher or lower than the bid, and the two alternated until one gave the exact price, winning the car.

 Australia's version of The Price is Right used this format for their Showcase round.
 Hosts Ian Turpie or Larry Emdur gave a price range and asked the two contestants to bid in the same manner.
 Whoever gave the exact price won the opportunity to play for the showcase.